fiendskrah/geosnap4ed-temp/data/README.md

-# Data Exploration
+# Data

 This folder hosts datasets and notes related to SEDA, UI, Census, and other external data relevant to the project

-# Google drive

-Official data files and documentation relevant to the project are stored on a [google drive directory](https://drive.google.com/drive/u/0/folders/1CSoQL3VQ9FpjGpFYu8N8i3HVJ8CjGmEZ)
+## Sources

+Each data source corresponds with a subdirectory in this folder

+### Census

+### SEDA

+### NCES

+- shools - information about school enrollment and school location datasets
+- istricts - information about NCES EDGE school district dataset
+- atendance_zones - information about SABS and SABINS attendance zone datasets

+NCES data are too large to be stored in the repository, and are instead available in [google drive](https://drive.google.com/drive/u/0/folders/1CSoQL3VQ9FpjGpFYu8N8i3HVJ8CjGmEZ):

+### Urban Institute

 # Directory descriptions (WIP)